Understanding the CRAM Risk Assessment Method

 Disadvantages of the CRAMM Methodology

-While the CRAMM methodology has been praised for its numerous advantages in risk assessment, it is important to recognize that it also comes with certain disadvantages.
+While the CRAMM methodology system has been praised for its numerous advantages in risk assessment, it is important to recognize that it also comes with certain disadvantages.

 One of the key drawbacks of the CRAMM risk assessment method is its complexity and time-consuming nature.
 The process involves significant data collection and analysis, which can be burdensome for organizations with limited resources or expertise.